The Pebble Shooter

-In at least one of the games, Mansay was champion.
-The boy had spent a lot of time alone, and as a result had become very skilled at shooting pebbles.
-He would practice flicking pebbles at faraway targets and could hit tree trunks he could barely see, as well as leaves in the topmost branches of tall teak or palm trees.
+In at least one of the games, Mansay was the champion.
+The boy had spent a lot of time alone and as a result had become very skilled at shooting pebbles.
+He would practice flicking pebbles at faraway targets and could hit tree trunks he could barely see, as well as leaves in the topmost branches of tall teak trees or palm trees.
 Younger boys gathered mounds of pebbles for him and watched, issuing one challenge more difficult than the next, but he nearly always hit his mark.

-One morning Mansay amused himself by shooting pebbles into a broad banyan leaf so that the holes made an outline of a boy.
-The banyan leaf cast a dark shadow on the ground, and when sunlight shone through the holes in the banyan leaf and the wind ruffled the leaf, the circles of light that fluttered on the ground in the shape of a boy seemed to dance.
-When the village boys came that day, they were delighted with the show.
 They built a cart for Mansay with wheels and moved him to the shade of a large spreading banyan tree with many overlapping banyan leaves where he could create an even more dramatic display.
 First he flicked his pebbles to create the outline of an elephant in one leaf, then another of a baby following its mother.
 Before long, he had brought to life an entire herd of elephants that seemed to charge whenever the breeze blew.

 The boys were so enjoying the sport they didn't hear a procession approach.
 It was the King, on his way to visit a nearby city.
 Frightened at the sudden appearance of marching guards, the boys quickly rolled Mansay's cart out of sight and hid themselves behind the trees.

 The cool shade of the spreading banyan tree looked inviting to the King in the heat of the day.
 So he commanded his men to stop and rest.
 When the wind blew, he was startled to see images of elephants on the ground moving about as if they were alive.
-He called to his guards, "What art is this?
-Whoever created this wonder - Find them!"
-But all the boys could hear was the King's commanding voice saying: "Find them!" and they fled home as fast as they could, leaving poor Mansay behind.

-In short order Mansay was discovered.
+In short order, Mansay was discovered.
 Trembling, he was brought before the King.
 Though most everyone in Laos knew the King was a good and just ruler who negotiated treaties with their neighbors and brought peace to the land, any king can be fearsome and unpredictable.
 "Who has done this?" said the King in a commanding tone, pointing to the images on the ground.

 "I did," Mansay whimpered, not knowing what else to say.